 |Tom Kuhlmann, VP, Articulate explains how to get the experience to land your dream job.

 Beginning with the Fall 2012 semester, students admitted to the Master’s degree in Instructional Systems Development – Training Systems, will be required to complete a professional portfolio.
-This requirement will replace the current comprehensive exam requirement.
+This requirement replaces the comprehensive exam requirement.

 Students have the opportunity in nearly every class to create basic artifacts.
 With some polishing and improvements, these artifacts may be used to satisfy the portfolio requirement.